mikeboers/aque/docs/tasks.rst

     The keyword arguments to call the "func" with. dependencies
-    Other tasks that must complete successfully before this task will run; either other prototypes, or task instance IDs. children
+    Other tasks that must complete successfully before this task will run; either other prototypes, or task instance IDs. user
-    Like dependencies, but inherit some config and scheduling from their parent. user
-    Which user to run the task as (for async workers). group
+    Which user to run the task as (for workers running as root). group
-    Which group to run the task as (for async workers). priority
+    Which group to run the task as (for workers running as root). priority
     Value to schedule this task relative to others; larger values are more important. pattern